-Recently, I accidently delete some criticle web files and I was forced to restore latest files from the backup.
+Recently, I accidentally delete some critical web files and I was forced to restore latest files from the backup.
 Lucky for me, I had latest backup and I was able to restore the website without any problem.
 Currently I am hosting my website using 1and1 Hosting, and in this post, I’ll show you how I restore WordPress website from backup.
 If you are looking for hosting service, 1and1 is great choice.

 Backup your website using UpdraftPlus

 First question is, are you backing up your WordPress website?
 Luckily, if you are hosting from 1and1 Hosting, they backup your website everyday.
 But that is not enough, you should also backup your WordPress website too.
 Best way to backup your WordPress website is using plugin called UpdraftPlus.
-I recommand this backup plugin highly and it is free.
+I recommend this backup plugin highly and it is free.

 Once you install the plugin, you’ll see the UpdraftPlug option under SETTINGS.